geodynamics/aspect/opendap/OPeNDAP.md

 ### Prerequisites

-#### Install a binary copy of the lindap library.
+#### Install a binary copy of the libdap library.

-On OSX, teh easy way is to use homebrew:
+On OSX, the easy way is to use homebrew:

 > brew install libdap